mpv-player/mpv/DOCS/man/options.rst

     frame presentation if it is supported by the compositor (default: ``yes``).
     This only has an effect if ``--video-sync=display-...`` is being used.

+``--wayland-session=<string>``
+    Set the wayland session name for window restoration (default: unset).
+    Not setting this or setting it to the empty string disables session management.

 ``--spirv-compiler=<compiler>``
     Controls which compiler is used to translate GLSL to SPIR-V. This is only relevant for ``--gpu-api=d3d11`` with ``--vo=gpu``.